What is the Levelized Cost of Energy (LCOE)?

 To download this free Excel calculator, check out the CFI Marketplace: Levelized Cost of Energy (LCOE) Calculator

 Lazard’s Levelized Cost of Energy Analysis

 Lazard Ltd is a financial advisory and asset management firm.
 Near the end of each year, Lazard releases a levelized cost of energy analysis.
-At the point in time of this article, they are currently on their twelfth edition.
-This comparative analysis assesses several forms of energy generation, including:
+As of 2019, they are currently on their twelfth edition.
+Their comparative analysis assesses several forms of energy generation, including: